What is bursitis?

 Physical therapy may be used to increase flexibility and strengthen muscles that support the joint.

-Aspiration removes excess fluid from the joint using a needle.
-This can help your doctor find out what is causing your bursitis.
+Aspiration removes extra fluid from the bursa using a needle.
+This can help your healthcare provider find out what is causing your bursitis.
 For example, it might be an infection or overuse.

-Surgery can be used to remove an inflamed bursa.
+Surgery can be used to remove an inflamed or infected bursa.
 This is rarely needed.